conradakunga/Blog/_posts/2026-03-26-generating-a-series-of-numbers-in-sql-server.md

 One of the more powerful features of [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/) is the ability to generate **sequences** of values.

-To get a list of number from 1 to 10, we do it like so:
+To get a list of numbers from 1 to 10, we do it like so:

 ```c#
 var numbers = Enumerable.Range(1, 10).ToList();
 numbers.ForEach(Console.WriteLine);
 ```

-To get a list of all even number from `1` to `10`, we do it like this:
+To get a list of all even numbers from `1` to `10`, we do it like this:

 ```c#
 var evenNumbers = Enumerable.Range(1, 10).Where(x => x % 2 == 0).ToList();
 evenNumbers.ForEach(Console.WriteLine);
 ```

-To get a list of all odd number from `1` to `10`, we do it like this:
+To get a list of all odd numbers from `1` to `10`, we do it like this:

 ```c#
 var oddNumbers = Enumerable.Range(1, 10).Where(x => x % 2 != 0).ToList();